In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

 To create an Itemset for the Customers that fired the Event E0006, go to the Portal Operations panel Source / Events:

-Go to the panel Execution / Item Sets and click the Refresh button to see the new Itemset:
+Go to the panel Execution / Item Sets to see the new Itemset:

 Export and Import the Customers